 Women in workplaces

 In most societies, there is a degree of conscious bias against female workers, especially in male-dominated fields.
 This type of conscious bias is usually illegal to protect women’s rights.
-You can take legal actions against anyone that has made a blatant statement against your gender.
+You can take legal actions against anyone that has made a blatant statement against your sex.

 What is unconscious bias?